HyDE-Project/Hyde-cli/README.md

 ## Description

 Hyprdots-ctl is a command-line interface for [Hyprdots ricing](https://github.com/prasanthrangan/hyprdots).
 This repository contains scripts that are currently in the unstable phase but could potentially be useful.
-We aim to add patches for Hyprdots and update the script to address common configuration issues.
+The aim is to add patches for Hyprdots and update the script to address common configuration issues and request.
 Please be aware that using these scripts may alter your configurations.

+As Hyprdots is stable, this makes it not

 ## Warning